 Gedogen 1 is a Dutch verb that cannot be properly translated.

-It roughly means “tolerated,” but in a wider and different sense of the word.
+It roughly means “tolerated,” but in a broader and different sense of the word.

-The word is used of a situation or activity that technically is illegal, but which is actively tolerated as a matter of government policy — since everyone knows the issue (say, prostitution or the use of soft drugs, can not be legislated away).
+Gedogen is used for a situation or activity that technically is illegal, but actively tolerated by the government — since everyone knows that the problem (e.g., the sale and use of soft drug use) cannot be abolished by law.

-In short, gedogen is used in reference to something that is strictly speaking illegal according to the law, but not considered illegal in practice — as long as certain conditions and guidelines are met.
+In short, gedogen is used for something that is strictly speaking illegal under the law, but is not considered illegal in practice — as long as certain conditions and guidelines are met.

 Go ahead: read that again.

-Are you with me?
+Did you follow that?
 Welcome to the Netherlands!

-Technically, however, it is illegal for a coffeeshop to buy soft drugs.
-As the saying goes, “the front door is legal, but the back door is illegal.”
+Technically, however, it is illegal for a coffeeshop to buy hashish and marijuana.
+As the saying goes, “The front door is legal, but the back door is illegal.”

-That it happens anyway is one of those peculiar contradictions that make ‘gedogen’ necessary.
+That it happens anyway is one of those strange contradictions that make ‘gedogen’ necessary.